muaz-khan/WebRTC-Experiment/Chrome-Extensions/desktopCapture/README.md

 1. You can upload/publish/use this chrome extension within any WebRTC application
 2. You simply need to edit `manifest.json` file to link content-script to your webpage (its mandatory part, though)
 3. You can directly load extension in developer mode or make crx file and drop over `chrome://extensions` page or publish to Google App Store
-4. The extension that is already [published over Google App Store](https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk) is useful only for **WebRTC Experiments** webpage; you can't use it because extension is hard-coded to link https://www.webrtc-experiment.com/
+4. The extension that is already [published over Google App Store](https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk) can be used in all domains!

-Fourth point is important to understand because usually developers try to install [Google App Store extension](https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk) and they're unable to use it in their own webpages.

 =